 Understand the Components of the Residential Staircase

 Treads.
 These are the horizontal planks that you step on as you go up or down.
 The rear of it fits under your upper riser.
-The leading edge is rounded and overhangs the next lower riser.
+The leading edge is usually rounded and overhangs the next lower riser.

 The leading edge is usually terminated with a protective nosing.
 Treads may be hardwood, carpeted, or perhaps natural stone in McMansions.